MatthewKosloski/torrey/README.md

 $ -42
 ```

-The above command compiles the Torrey program `(println (+ 2 3))` and outputs an executable `a.out`.
+The above command compiles the Torrey program and outputs an executable `a.out`.
 This method is convenient for quick tests of a few lines, but is impractical for sophisticated, multi-line programs.
 To input decently sized Torrey programs, use the `-i` or `--in` flag as demonstrated below.

 ####  Input from the File System